Spiritual dryness

 In Catholic spirituality, spiritual dryness or desolation is a lack of spiritual consolation in one's spiritual life.
 It is a form of spiritual crisis experienced subjectively as a sense of separation from God or lack of spiritual feeling, especially during contemplative prayer.
-It is thought that spiritual dryness can lead to greater love of God.

-Catholicism
+Desolation

 The Catechism of the Catholic Church (CCC) describes spiritual dryness as a difficulty sometimes experienced in one's prayer life, which may lead to discouragement.
 Dryness can expose a lack of "rootedness" in the faith, but also provides an opportunity to cling more strongly to God.
 The CCC makes reference to the seed that fell on the rocks in Parable of the Sower, as well as to the Grain of Wheat allegory found in the Gospel of John.
 The Catholic Encyclopedia calls it a form of "passive purification," the fruit of which is "the purification of love, until the soul is so inflamed with love of God that it feels as if wounded and languishes with the desire to love Him still more intensely."

 The theme of spiritual dryness can be found in the Book of Job, the Psalms, the experiences of the Prophets, and many passages of the New Testament, as illustrated above.